awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 # Querying Tables and Indexes: \.NET<a name="LowLevelDotNetQuerying"></a>

-The `Query` operation enables you to query a table or a secondary index\.
+The `Query` operation enables you to query a table or a secondary index in Amazon DynamoDB\.
 You must provide a partition key value and an equality condition\.
 If the table or index has a sort key, you can refine the results by providing a sort key value and a condition\.

-The following are the steps to query a table using low\-level \.NET SDK API\.
+The following are the steps to query a table using the low\-level AWS SDK for \.NET API\.

 1. Create an instance of the `AmazonDynamoDBClient` class\.